New Hampshire Unemployment Notice Poster Required

-This poster is optional to post and describes how to get unemployment benefits, what information you should have available when filing for Unemployment, and knowledge on who pays for Unemployment Compensation.
+This poster describes how to get unemployment benefits, what information you should have available when filing for Unemployment, and knowledge on who pays for Unemployment Compensation.

 NH All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both New Hampshire and Federal poster requirements by clicking here .